kolyvan/kxhtml/readme.md

 * Link with libKxHTML.a and libxml2.dylib
 * Add -ObjC to Other linker flag

-Also look at HTMLRenderExample as DEMO project
+Also look at KxHTMLExample as DEMO project

 ### Requirements